joinpursuit/capstone/presentation-prep/README.md

 There will also be 2 minutes reserved for your group to answer questions from panelists.

+Please reference the top of the [demo script template](https://docs.google.com/document/d/1GfQLWbsKBKP5hN3tDrQu6d7l85Lq8xEzX9Te9vQoUtE/edit) and confirm the exact timing with your instructor as each demo day has a different number of groups and the timing will be adjusted slightly according to the needs of the event.

 ## Team Introductions

 Each team member should have a personal pitch.
 This pitch should be specific, personalized and memorable.
 It should contain an element of a personal story.